Canelo Álvarez vs. Sergey Kovalev: The fight

 There was a crowd of 14,490 in attendance, mostly pro-Álvarez.
 There was over an hour delay before the main event started.
 DAZN wanted to wait for the UFC 244 main event to finish, to maximise the amount of subscribers to tune into the boxing.
 MGM Grand were granted permission from ESPN+, the UFC broadcaster, to allow them to show the UFC main event in the arena, whilst the crowd waited.
 The boxing began at 1:18 a.m.
 ET.

-The fight was competitive throughout up until round 11 were Álvarez knocked out Kovalev to claim his WBO light heavyweight title.
+The fight was competitive throughout up until round 11 where Álvarez knocked out Kovalev to claim his WBO light heavyweight title.
 Kovalev worked off his jab from the opening round, finding success and winning rounds. Álvarez starting landing more power shots in the second half of the fight, but at the same time, Kovalev's jab was still connecting, frustrating Álvarez.
 Kovalev had his best round in the eighth pushing Álvarez on the backfoot.
 In the ninth and tenth rounds, Kovalev had further success out-landing Álvarez 34–22 in punches landed.
 Everything changed in the eleventh. Álvarez caught Kovalev with a left hook to the head which badly staggered him.
 He then followed with an accurately placed right hand to the chin, which had Kovalev knocked out against the second rope.
 Referee Russell Mora didn't start a count and immediately stopped the fight with the official time of the stoppage being 2:15 of round 11.

 Kovalev was stopped for just the third time in his career.
 At the time of the stoppage, Álvarez led 96–94 on two of the judges' scorecards, with the other scorecard even at 95–95.
-Some within the media had Kovalev was ahead, including ESPN's Dan Rafael, who had it 97–93. Álvarez joined Thomas Hearns, Sugar Ray Leonard, and Mike McCallum as the only former light middleweight champions in history to win a title at light heavyweight.
+Some within the media had Kovalev ahead, including ESPN's Dan Rafael, who scored it 97–93. Álvarez joined Thomas Hearns, Sugar Ray Leonard, and Mike McCallum as the only former light middleweight champions in history to win a title at light heavyweight.